slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 to eastern religious sentiments—in a manner analogous to the way in which we are deaf to a foreign language.
-The matter is even more problematic when we consider, as we said before, that at the moment in which presocratic philosophy was flourishing, Greece, far from being weakened or in crisis, found itself in an intense period of colonial expansion and power (Lane Fox, 2007).
+The matter is even more problematic when we consider, as we said before, that at the moment in which Presocratic philosophy was flourishing, Greece, far from being weakened or in crisis, found itself in an intense period of colonial expansion and power (Lane Fox, 2007).
 It was besotted with pride and without any need of incorporating foreign myths that were, on top of